Naplesoul/iGuard/README.md

 1. Download [CUDA 11.5.2](https://developer.nvidia.com/cuda-11-5-2-download-archive) deb(local) version for x86_64 ubuntu and follow installation instructions provided by NVIDIA.
 2. Download [cuDNN 8.3.2](https://developer.nvidia.com/cudnn) tar file and unzip it following [this guide](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html), you may need to register for a NVIDIA developer account.
+3. You can follow the offical guide of [librealsense2](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md) to manage your librealsense2 on your Linux.

 ```shell
 # build openpose